Dear Bread Loaf Guest,

 Visit the Front Desk in the Bread Loaf Inn for matters regarding your room and lodging, moose facts, lost and found items, local lore, information about local walking/running trails, buying postage, mailing packages, transportation tips, and other general information.

-This summer the Front Desk will have COVID-19 antigen tests available during the session.
+This summer the Front Desk will have COVID-19 antigen tests available during the session while supplies last.

 Visit the Back Office in the Bread Loaf Inn with any questions.
 Photocopying is available.
 Faxing via the Back Office may be possible.